TylerPohn/message-ai/memory-bank/activeContext.md

   - Integrated with existing AuthContext logout function for proper cleanup
   - Added comprehensive error handling with user feedback for failed logout attempts
   - Logout button provides complete user experience for secure account sign-out
+- **Profile Button Removal**: Removed profile button from Messages page header
+  - Removed blue "Profile" button that was located to the left of the logout button
+  - Removed handleGoToProfile function and associated styles
+  - Profile screen remains accessible through other navigation methods
+  - Simplified header layout with Status, Contacts, Logout, and + buttons
 - **Group Chat Implementation (PR1 Item 6)**: Implemented comprehensive group chat functionality with automatic naming
   - Added multi-select UI to new conversation screen with checkboxes and group mode toggle
   - Implemented group creation flow with 2+ participant validation (reduced from 3+ for better UX)